- What is Tinnitus?

 - Contact Us for More Information

-Don't keep it to yourself.
-Contact one of our stores near you.
+Don't let them linger.
+Get in touch with one of our Boutiques near you.
 Our hearing specialists are ready to help.

 What is Tinnitus?

-Tinnitus is often described as a persistent ringing in the ears, such as buzzing, ringing, buzzing, or humming, with no external source.
-It can range from mild and temporary to severe and chronic, and can affect one or both ears.
+Tinnitus is often described as a constant sound in the ears, such as buzzing, whistling, humming, or roaring, without an external source.
+It can range from mild and temporary to severe and chronic, affecting either one ear or both.
 Tinnitus can impact various aspects of daily life, including sleep, concentration, and emotional well-being.

 Symptoms of Tinnitus

-Symptoms of tinnitus vary from person to person, but may include:
+The symptoms of tinnitus vary from person to person but can include:

 Worsening in quiet environments